How to Choose a Humidifier?

 Portable / Tabletop humidifiers are the least expensive and best for a single room like a bedroom.
 These tabletop humidifiers require the most frequent refilling and are available in ultrasonic cool mist humidifier choices.
 These are mini size and excellent for travel where exposure to a cool mist in a small area or localized point where you sleep or work.

-Our whole house humidifier models will humidify entire homes as long as there are open doorways.
+Whole house humidifier models will humidify entire homes as long as there are open doorways.
 Our whole house humidifiers are ideal for areas between 1700 to 2700 square feet.

 If one had to talk in generalities as to the difference between Warm/Cool and Cool Mist ultrasonic humidifiers and Evaporative Cool Mist they would be: Evaporative Cool mist humidifiers will cover a larger area and are cheap and easy to run, but are noisier and require more cleaning.
 Ultrasonic warm/cool and cool mist humidifiers are quieter and easier to clean, but more expensive to maintain.
-An exception would be the ultrasonic pureguardian humidifiers require no replacement filters.
+An exception would be the ultrasonic PowerPure humidifiers which require no replacement filters.

 Evaporative Cool Mist Humidifier Pluses

-- Will cover a larger area
+- Will humidify a larger area

 Evaporative Cool Mist Humidifier Minuses